consensus-ai/sentient-miner/README.md

 ## Developer fee

 A developer fee of 1% is created by submitting 1% of the shares for my address if using the stratum protocol.
 The code is open source so you can simply remove that line if you want to.
-To make it easy for you, the exact line is https://github.com/consensus-ai/sentient-miner/blob/master/algorithms/sia/siastratum.go#L307 if you do not want to support the gominer development.
+To make it easy for you, the exact line is https://github.com/consensus-ai/sentient-miner/blob/master/algorithms/sia/siastratum.go#L307 if you do not want to support the sentient-miner development.

 ## FAQ
 - ERROR fetching work - Status code 404